NickCraver/nickcraver.github.com/blog/_posts/2017-05-22-https-on-stack-overflow.markdown

 ### Redirects (301s)

-When you move a site from HTTPS, there are 2 critical things you need to do for Google:
+When you move a site from HTTP, there are 2 critical things you need to do for Google:
 - Update the canonical links, e.g. `<link rel="canonical" href="https://stackoverflow.com/questions/1732348/regex-match-open-tags-except-xhtml-self-contained-tags/1732454" />`
 - 301 the `http://` link to the `https://` version